 The resort's villas nestle among the gardens or along the beach which is fringed by palm trees and scattered with perfectly placed beach sunbeds meaning that everyone can enjoy their own little patch of paradise.
 Although this is a resort style property it is relatively small with only 30 villas in total, which creates a lovely laid back, and intimate feel.

 The hotel is part of the Zanzibar Collection which offers a range of high standard resorts along the same beach and we have worked with them for many years.
 The staff are fantastic and we often get comments on how welcome our clients felt, and how well looked after they were while they were at Baraza.

 Baraza offers great facilities and the place looks wonderful when it's lit up at night.
 We found the food here to be particularly good, the staff very friendly and we warmly recommend it.

 who's been there

 - Make an enquiry

 Photos of Baraza Resort & Spa

 The resort has 30 beautifully furnished villas, all extremely spacious and stylish with luxury interiors, beautiful fabrics and hand carved furniture in the traditional style of the island.
 Outside there are spacious and shady terraces, sun loungers and private plunge pools.

-All of the villas are air conditioned and have a bedroom, living room, walk-in dressing room, TV, CD player, mini-bars and en suite bathrooms with free standing baths.
+All of the villas are air conditioned and have a bedroom, living room, walk-in dressing room, TV, CD player, minibar and en suite bathroom with freestanding bath.